The-Team-Without-A-Name/monopoly/README.md

 This is a multiplayer Monopoly game that runs on a remote server while players connect via the client desktop application on their machines.
 This will fulfill the project requirements for the CS3321 Course Project

+## Installation
-Installation: Coming Soon
+ Coming Soon

+## Usage
-Usage: Coming Soon
+Coming Soon

-Credits:
+# Credits

+CS 3321 Team 3, The Team Without a Name, consisting of:

 Pawan Acharya

 Rowan Murphy

-Fernando
+Fernando Diaz

 Madison May

 License:
-[200~MIT License
+MIT License

 Copyright (c) 2021 The-Team-Without-A-Name